brookhong/kv/README.md

-Dictionary Compiler for StarDict
+#Command line dictionary tool -- `kv`

+The `kv` can

-The `dc` can help to extract plain text from a dictionary of StarDict, for example,
+extract plain text from a dictionary of StarDict, for example,

-    dc extract oxford.idx
+    kv extract oxford.idx

-Also can help to build a dictionary of StarDict from a plain text file, like,
+build a dictionary of StarDict from a plain text file, like,

-    dc build oxford.txt
+    kv build oxford.txt

+query by keyword from a specified dictionary,

+    kv query oxford.idx key

 The plain text file should be formated like this: